 If you are facing challenges paying your energy bill, don’t worry.
 You have options.
 We know that COVID-19 has impacted all our customers and put a strain on the local economy.
 Below are some energy assistance options offered through us and our community partners.

 If you’re facing challenges, your first step should be to apply for payment arrangements or to receive a due date extension.
 We're here to work with you and make arrangements that fit your current situation.
 You can apply directly through My Account or call us at 800-642-3780.

 Low Income Home Energy Assistance Program (LIHEAP)

-After setting up payment arrangements, see if you are eligible for assistance through the LIHEAP program, which can provide you with more than $1,000 in grant support—depending on your household’s income size, type of fuel and type of dwelling—with no pay back required.
-Maryland residents can apply for assistance online through Department of Human Services website, or by calling the Office of Home Energy Programs at 1-800-332-6347.
-District of Columbia residents can apply for assistance and get more information on benefits at the District's Department of Energy and Environment website.
+After setting up payment arrangements, see if you are eligible for assistance through the LIHEAP program, which can provide you with more than $1,000 in grant support— depending on your household’s income size, type of fuel and type of dwelling—with no pay back required.
+You can apply for assistance by downloading an application though the Department of Community Affairs website, by contacting your local LIHEAP Agency, or by calling 1-800-510-3102.
+The 2020-2021 LIHEAP application period opened Oct.
+1.

-The Maryland LIHEAP (MEAP) application period runs from July 1 – June 30.
-Once you have applied, check to see what additional programs are available to you.
+Once you have applied for LIHEAP, check to see if additional programs are available to you.

 - Helping Hands – You can apply for a Helping Hands grant through the Affordable Housing Alliance, New Jersey SHARES, Catholic Charities of the Diocese of Camden, or the People for People Foundation.
 This program is funded by us specifically for our customers and provides $1 million annually to help struggling customers meet their energy needs.